klauseduard/under-over-models/chapters/02-software-time-estimation.md

 1. **Capturing complexity**: Models intricate task dependencies that simple formulas cannot express
 2. **Revealing hidden risks**: Exposes "fat tails" in completion probabilities that deterministic methods ignore
+   - **Fat tails** are probability distributions where extreme events (those in the "tail" of the distribution) occur with significantly higher probability than would be predicted by normal distributions.
+Unlike standard long-tail distributions, fat-tail distributions feature truly catastrophic outliers that can single-handedly dominate outcomes.
+In software projects, fat-tail events might include critical security vulnerabilities requiring complete redesign, fundamental algorithmic flaws discovered late in testing, or unexpected regulatory changes that invalidate core assumptions.
 3. **Quantifying uncertainty precisely**: Provides percentile-based estimates (e.g., P50, P90) rather than single values
 4. **Integrating multiple risk factors**: Combines schedule, resource, and complexity uncertainties into unified distributions

 Traditional approaches underfit reality by ignoring the compounding effect of multiple uncertainties interacting in complex ways.
 In contrast, Monte Carlo methods can model these systemic interactions without requiring simplistic